xitrum-framework/xitrum/README.rst

   as distributed routes.You can plug an app into another app.
 If you have a blog engine, you can package it as a JAR file.
 Then you can plug that JAR file into another app.
 * Typesafe, in the spirit of Scala.
-All the APIs try to be as typesafe as possible
+All the APIs try to be as typesafe as possible.
 * Async, in the spirit of Netty.
 Your request proccessing action does not have to respond immediately.
 * Sessions can be stored in cookies (more scalable) or clustered Hazelcast (more secure).